 The Versatility of Concrete – Normandy Cream Kitchen, Wine Room & Mud Room

-On November 6, 2017 by ARTOARTO has been using concrete as a medium since the early 1970’s.
+ARTO has been using concrete as a medium since the early 1970’s.
 While we love cool grey concrete in all its rough and tumble splendor we are also love how concrete can take on a wide range of other looks.
 This beautiful house in Rancho Santa Fe is a case in point.
-Artillo Hexagons in
+Artillo Hexagons in Read More

 New AIA CES/IDCEC Course: “Concrete Possibilities: Designing with Encaustic and Concrete Tiles”

-On October 31, 2017 by ARTOARTO is proud to offer our new line of Indochine cement encaustic tiles, individually handcrafted in Vietnam.
+ARTO is proud to offer our new line of Indochine cement encaustic tiles, individually handcrafted in Vietnam.
 Some might wonder if concrete includes cement then how does a concrete tile differ from a cement tile?
 Toward that end our newest AIA/IDCEC continuing education course has just been approved for architects and interior designers.
-A full
+A full Read More

 The Story of the Vanana and the Importance of Full Size Samples

-On October 31, 2017 by ARTOMany years ago my dad and I had a brown VW camper van.
+Many years ago my dad and I had a brown VW camper van.
 After some major body work my dad decided (unbeknownst to me) to paint it as well.
 I returned home from school and found a bright canary yellow van in the driveway, visible from miles around.
 It soon became known as the Vanana.
+Read More

 ARTO Cladding – Facades